barbara-bredner/barbara-bredner/README.md

 - 👀 I’m interested in data science, ML and disaster control
 - 🌱 I’m currently learning R & Python
 - 💞️ I’m looking to collaborate on data science within German industrial applications
-- 📫 How to reach me barbara.bredner@bb-sbl.de / Twitter: @BarbaraBredner
+- 📫 How to reach me barbara.bredner@industrial-data-analysis.de / Twitter: @BarbaraBredner

 <!---
 barbara-bredner/barbara-bredner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.